 Although a bad migraine might make you wish for the end of everything, headaches are not usually life-threatening.
 However, a severe headache can signal something much more serious and requiring emergency attention, such as stroke, aneurysm, and meningitis.

 These are not terribly common, but it's worth watching for a headache that feels markedly different from normal–even if normal is agonizing.
 Here are three signs to watch for.

 Neck pain and fever

-Severe nausea or vomiting and any neuro-deficit (such as difficulty speaking or walking), which could be signs of a hemorrhagic stroke.
+Severe nausea or vomiting and any neuro-deficit (such as difficulty speaking or walking) could be signs of a hemorrhagic stroke.

 The worst headache ever

 See a doctor